iter8-tools/iter8/mkdocs/docs/user-guide/commands/iter8_gen_exp.md

 Render experiment.yaml file for local experiments by combining an experiment chart with values.
 This command is intended to be run from the root of an Iter8 experiment chart.
-Values may be specified and are processed in the same manner as they are form Helm charts.
+Values may be specified and are processed in the same manner as they are for Helm charts.

 ```
 iter8 gen exp [flags]